-At a viewpoint on your left with an information board, pause to take in the view across Echo Valley towards Manor Farm and the D'Isreali Monument.
+At a viewpoint on your left beside a bench, pause to take in the view across Echo Valley towards Manor Farm and the D'Isreali Monument.
 When you are ready, continue on the level path through the German Forest for another 10 minutes (500m), until you reach a crossing of 5 paths.

 A glimpse of the D'Israeli Monument

 In the distance on Tinker’s Hill and above the outbuildings of Manor Farm, you catch a glimpse of a commemorative monument that was designed by Edward Buckton Lamb to the memory of Isaac D'Israeli (1766-1848) who was a successful literary critic and historian, and the father of Benjamin Disraeli.
 The monument was commissioned as a 'surprise' gift from Benjamin Disraeli’s wife Mary Anne.

 At the junction of paths, take the first path on the left that heads downhill.
 (This path can be very rutted in places as it is used by vehicles for forestry work.)
 Ignoring any crossing paths and bearing left at a fork after 50m, follow this path until it reaches the base of the slope and meets a bridleway running along the bottom of the valley.